aluvanze/aluvanze/README.md

 - 👋 Hi, I’m @aluvanze
 - 👀 I’m interested in  programming and cyber security
 - 🌱 I’m currently learning  at USIU
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on begginer level projects to up my skills as a coder
 - 📫 How to reach me  @jakealuvanze@gmail.com or +254741864664
 -